dotnet/arcade/Documentation/DependenciesFlowPlan.md

 - Builds send information to the Build Asset Registry using the API to report on the assets produced, the location, and other Build information.

 # Adding functionalities - V2
-Targeting 2 sprints (S141) of work that will include:
+Targeting 2 sprints (S141 - Sept 21st) of work that will include:

 ## Local work for Darc
 Make sure a dev can use Darc locally to update the dependencies of the repo, and other repos too.